 Under the right conditions, plaster can absorb a large amount of water and if the water is allowed to sit, black mold may appear.
 Cleaning a plaster wall will help to temporarily remove the problem, but to prevent the risk of it returning and/or spreading, it’s best to improve the air circulation with a fan or install a dehumidifier.

-How to remove mold from plaster?
+remove mold from plaster?

 - Use a non-ammonia based soap, mixed with water